 Because of the cooling effect it produces, menthol flavor makes cigarette smoke less harsh.
 This quality has long been pitched, quite infamously, at two main populations: African Americans and children.
 And it works.
-According to the (CDC), "Nearly 9 of every 10 African-American smokers (88.5 percent) aged 12 years and older prefer menthol cigarettes," and "more than half (54 percent) of youth ages 12–17 who smoke use menthol cigarettes."
+According to the Centers for Drug Control and Prevention (CDC), "Nearly 9 of every 10 African-American smokers (88.5 percent) aged 12 years and older prefer menthol cigarettes," and "more than half (54 percent) of youth ages 12–17 who smoke use menthol cigarettes."
 The vaping crisis has further separated these groups: the Black smokers who have smoked menthol cigarettes for decades, and what some experts have identified as the newly addicted, relatively wealthy teenagers drawn to devices like JUUL.

 The lack of solid research around e-cigarettes and vaping doesn't make things any easier.
 If it was universally believed, for instance, that vaping was generally safer than traditional cigarettes (as many health experts argue), then denying disproportionately Black smokers an easy option to transition away from the number one cause of preventable death would be almost impossible to justify.